 Zero Trust architectures have yet to catch up to this change.

-This webinar will look at a reference architecture for extending the Zero Trust security model to the realities of today’s cloud-native, API-driven application architectures.
+This webinar looks at a reference architecture for extending the Zero Trust security model to the realities of today’s cloud-native, API-driven application architectures.